miklevin/MikeLev.in/_posts/2025-01-10-starter-flow.md

 ### Breaking Our Own Rules

+> AI got me into this, and AI is going to help get me out of this.
+Yet it's
+> still worth employing AI because I'm hitting at above my weight class.
+This is
+> all far above my paygrade, yet here I am.

 Okay, there is now a certain sort of baton passing to maintain persistence that just makes me sick.
 It is everything that is antithetical about he system, passing information in invisible form fields.
 Yuck!
-There is always a single source of truth and it is always explicit and client-side, and how I implemented this violates my own principles and causes exactly the sort of confusion it's meant to avoid.
+There is always a single source of truth and it is always explicit and server-side &#151; yet how I implemented this violates my own principles and causes exactly the sort of confusion it's meant to avoid.

 ### The Path Forward